evomol-lab/creatine/README.md

 - Exclusion criteria: expression undetected, experimental design not comparing disease/metabolic/chemical treatment conditions or with mutants cell lines.
 We then merged the results, excluded any "renal" name variations (i.e. adrenal), and counted the overlapped profiles.

-The results per gene will be discussed bellow.
+The results per gene will be reported bellow.

 #### GATM